 If you notice a black line on your fingernail, don’t panic!
 In most cases, these lines are harmless and nothing to worry about.

-However, if the line is accompanied by other symptoms like pain or redness; if it appears after an injury; or if it has an irregular shape, you should see a doctor to get it checked out just to be safe.
+However, if other symptoms, like pain or redness, accompany the line, if it appears after an injury, or if it has an irregular shape, you should see a doctor to rule it out just to be safe.